‘We all thought that he would be the one’

 As the draft approached, the Raiders were expected to take Dickey with the 25th pick.
 But it wasn’t hard to see that the “QB” next to Dickey’s name might not last.

 Daryle Lamonica, the reigning AFL MVP, had just led the Raiders to the Super Bowl.
 His backup was 41-year-old future Hall of Famer George Blanda.
-And the Raiders’ Davis was known for shuffling players’ positions after drafting them.
+And Davis was known for shuffling players’ positions after drafting them.

 Dickey’s college coaches tried to prepare him.
 “They smelled some stink in that,” Rasheed says of the Raiders’ logjam at quarterback.
-"They told him, ‘Son, if you get there, your job is done.
-But we want to let you know, you may have to bear the cross but you might not wear the crown.’”
+“They told him: ‘Son, if you get there, your job is done.
+But we want to let you know, you may have to bear the cross, but you might not wear the crown.’ ”

 If the Raiders passed on him, Dickey might fall into the second round — and perhaps get a fairer shot.
 Hank Stram, the innovative coach of the Kansas City Chiefs, was enamored with Dickey.
-But Davis, the thinking went, would be loathe to let Stram land Dickey.
+But Davis, the thinking went, would be loath to let Stram land Dickey.

 The Raiders drafted him as expected in the first round.
 But one round later, they delivered another blow to his chances, selecting Alabama quarterback Kenny Stabler.
 Davis didn’t ease any concerns, saying he judged football players neither by color nor position.

-Dickey was diplomatic, saying he’d “play anywhere,” but he believed his quarterback talent was undeniable.
+Dickey was diplomatic, saying he would “play anywhere,” but he believed his quarterback talent was undeniable.
 To him, and to his fellow Black quarterbacks, he represented promise.
 To Davis and the Raiders, though, Dickey was a spectacular athlete who, with a little training and acquiescence, could emerge as a superb wide receiver.

-Davis told Dickey that while he wouldn’t be needed at quarterback his first year, he could compete for the back-up job in future seasons.
+Davis told Dickey that while he wouldn’t be needed at quarterback his first year, he could compete for the backup job in future seasons.
 In the meantime, he could play flanker.
-Dickey reluctantly accepted, signing a four-year, $150,000 contract, good money for a non-quarterback back then, and got a jersey number reserved for quarterbacks, No. 10.
+Dickey reluctantly accepted, signing a four-year, $150,000 contract — good money for a non-quarterback back then — and got a jersey number reserved for quarterbacks, No. 10.

-Dickey went home to Houston and bought his mother the house he’d promised her in middle school.
+Dickey went home to Houston and bought his mother the house he had promised her in middle school.
 Then he splurged on himself, purchasing a sleek, black Cadillac Eldorado that he proudly rolled around Nashville and then Oakland — a fancy ride that reflected the success he knew would come.
-At quarterback.

 “He felt really secure,” says LaCanas Casselle, his college sweetheart and ex-wife.
 “There was no pressure because he was given that talent.
 He was gifted.”

 Dickey struggled in his first season, catching just one pass and returning six kickoffs in 11 games.
-Meanwhile, in Denver, Marlin Briscoe beat Dickey to becoming the first Black quarterback of the Super Bowl era to start an NFL game.
-The Broncos had picked Briscoe as a defensive back in the 14th round of the same draft, but injuries left Denver without a signal-caller.
-Briscoe made the most of his chance, throwing for 14 touchdowns in just seven games and finishing as runner up for AFL offensive rookie of the year.
+Meanwhile, in Denver, Marlin Briscoe beat Dickey to becoming the first Black quarterback of the Super Bowl era to start an NFL or AFL game.
+The Broncos had picked Briscoe as a defensive back in the 14th round of the same draft, but injuries left Denver without a signal caller.
+Briscoe made the most of his chance, throwing for 14 touchdowns in just seven games and finishing as runner-up for AFL offensive rookie of the year honors.

 That season, when the Raiders came to town to play the Broncos, Dickey visited Briscoe at his apartment in Denver.
 He congratulated him, Briscoe recalls, but Dickey had little else to say that night.